MatthewLopez1990/Create-a-private-AI-site/README.md

 "Port forwarding" is a setting on your home router that directs incoming traffic from the internet to a specific device on your local network.

 Imagine your router is a receptionist in an office building.
 When a visitor arrives (an internet request), they ask for a specific person (a port number).
-Port forwarding is like giving the receptionist a list of instructions, like "If someone asks for person #80 or #443, send them to Matt's office".
+Port forwarding is like giving the receptionist a list of instructions, like "If someone asks for person #80 or #443, send them to your computer's office".

 In our case:
 -   **Ports 80 and 443** are the standard ports for web traffic (HTTP and HTTPS).
 -   Your Caddy server is listening on these ports for incoming requests.
--   You need to tell your router to forward all traffic on ports 80 and 443 to the local IP address of the computer running Caddy, which is **10.0.0.115**.
+-   You need to tell your router to forward all traffic on ports 80 and 443 to the local IP address of the computer running Caddy (e.g., **192.168.1.100** - find your actual local IP using `ip addr` or `ipconfig`).

 The process for setting up port forwarding is different for every router.
 You will need to log in to your router's administration page and look for a section called "Port Forwarding", "Virtual Servers", or something similar.